ethanokamura/perfectline/src/content/linked-list/pop.md

 ```

 ## Remove Value
 We may want to remove a specific value inside our linked list.
-Specifically, removing the first vlaue that matches the target value in the list.
+Specifically, removing the first value that matches the target value in the list.

 Later in the course, we will cover removing all values in the list that match the target value, but for now, we will remove the first found value.